Ryan S. Ritter Ph.D.

-- Moral Purity, Mind Perception, Religious Cognition, Computational Social Science, Data Visualization.
+- Morality, Mind Perception, Religious Cognition, Computational Social Science.

 - M.A., Psychology, University of Illinois at Urbana-Champaign (2010)